 The “Body Shop” is the health care facility at camp.
 This is where nurses are available twenty-four hours a day and provide health care to campers, staff and volunteers.
 Day Camp nurses carry a portable “Body Shop”, a toolkit of assessment and treatment supplies.
 All campers, including parent campers, staff and volunteers are required to have a completed health record on site.

-At our residential sites a team of 3-5 registered nurses work at each session.
+At our overnight camp sites a team of 3-5 registered nurses work at each session.
 A charge nurse facilitates the operation of the Body Shop.
 As well there may be a health care assistant on each team, who is typically a nursing student entering his/her final year.
 There is generally a core summer nursing team that is added to, as sessions require.

-Camp Trillium does not routinely staff doctors on site.
+We do not routinely staff doctors on site.
 A physician in the surrounding community as well as a pediatric oncologist from the closest regional cancer centre is available to nurses for consultation.
 For Day Camp, the nurse and camp director will have the nearest hospital to the park mapped out in case of any medical emergency.

 Besides meeting some terrific kids and having lots of fun, here are some of the things you may be expected to do.

 - Daily distribution of personal medications, including oral chemotherapy.

 - Assessment and treatments of common ailments like colds, flu and homesick tummies!

 - First aid treatment of minor accidents and injuries and responding to major emergencies.
 Mock emergencies are practiced each session.

 - Documentation and record keeping.